Social Media Buttons in Comment Sections

 For comments opposing gay rights, the “Respect” button also mattered, albeit in a different way.
 “Like” and “Recommend” yielded similar click rates for both political views.
 The “Respect” button encouraged about the same number of clicks by people who opposed gay rights as the other buttons, but encouraged more clicks on right-leaning comments by people who support gay rights.
 In other words, people who disagreed with the comments were more likely to “Respect” them than to “Like” or “Recommend” them.6

-screen shot 2021 07 23 at 11.21.09 am
+Screen Shot 2021 07 23 at 11.21.09 AM

 Data from the Center for Media Engagement.
 Notes: The mean number of clicks was predicted based on one standard deviation below (labeled “Those opposing gay rights”) and above (labeled “Those favoring gay rights”) the mean.
 Control variables held constant at mean or modal values.